-User can access a few settings of a BDC by opening up its 'Re-customize IP' dialog box.
-This can be done by double-clicking the BDC in the top-level block design diagram, or right-click the desired BDC and use the 'Customize Block' command.
+User can access a few settings of a BDC by opening up its Customize Block Design Container dialog box.
+This can be done by double-clicking the BDC in the top-level block design diagram, or right-click the desired BDC and use the Customize Block command.
 The BDC options are shown in the following figure.